mui/tech-challenge-full-stack/README.md

 - Allow for creating new threads
 - The database comes without indices.
 Propose a set of indices to optimize the usage of this db.

-### Out of scope

-- To keep the scope of the assignment small, we'll keep the system user-agnostic.
-No authentication is required, assume you are the only user of this application.
-- No need to write documentation, unless there's extra steps involved in starting the application.

 ### Evaluation

 - First of all, try to respect the time limit, it's part of the grading
 - Quality over quantity: better half of the features 100% done than all of the features 50% done.
--

 ### Submission